Green “Chancellor Electoral Association”? Baerbock are threatened with problems – Minister-Wrestling is already starting

 That will continue to apply: According to information from the newspaper, there are already hundreds of amendments for the party’s relatively mainstream election manifesto.
 It remains to be seen whether Habeck and Baerbock can all swear to government.

-Another initiative from the ranks of the Greens received little attention at the beginning of April: 30 party members – including the mayor of Berlin, Boris Palmer, who was not well liked in Berlin – spoke out in a public appeal against “cancel culture” and “left identity politics”, including the portal queer.de reported.
+Another initiative from the ranks of the Greens was hardly noticed at the beginning of April: 30 party members – including the mayor of Berlin, Boris Palmer, who was not very well liked in Berlin – spoke out in a public appeal against “cancel culture” and “leftist identity politics”, including that portal queer.de reported.
 A tricky field for the Greens.
 There were just as few signatories from the party leadership as there was a debate within the party.
 Possibly to the relief of the Green bosses – the SPD leaders had publicly insisted in a similar case in a less advantageous manner.
 The same goes for the left.

 Greens in the election campaign: donations are gushing – but there is a threat of an “all against us” election campaign